-If you are reading this post is either your WordPress blog has been hacked, or you are researching for information on how to prevent your WordPress blog from being hacked — either way, you will find the solution here.
+If you are reading this post is either your WordPress website has been hacked, or you are researching for information on how to prevent your WordPress blog from being hacked — either way, you will find the solution here.

 I want to share my experience on my blog got hacked, and what I did after that.

 Let me start the story!

 Waking up from a nap – I decided to check on my blog to see if there is any comment I need to reply to.

 On login into my WordPress dashboard, I saw 23 trackbacks, all from a post.
 That was massive; I have never seen such.